 Amtrak (tel: +1 800 872 7245; www.amtrak.com) is the USA's national railway provider.
 Amtrak's Silver Service and Palmetto trains operate up the Atlantic coast from Miami to New York City.

 Virgin Trains (https://virginmiamicentral.com) connect Miami with cities north of Miami.

 From Orlando - 5 hours 30 minutes; Jacksonville - 9 hours 30 minutes; New York City - 29 hours.

 Travel by boat

 Near Bayside Marketplace, PortMiami (tel: +1 305 347 4800; www.miamidade.gov/portmiami) is one of the world's busiest cruise ports.
-Its terminals have smart facilities such as VIP lounges and an outdoor observation deck.
+Its terminals have smart facilities, including VIP lounges and an outdoor observation deck.

-The Coral Way Route Trolley connects the port with the Freedom Tower Metromover station in downtown Miami.
+The Coral Way Route Trolley connects the port with the Freedom Tower, a Metromover station, in Downtown Miami.